Heathen Lexicon

 Ek Segi þat Æsi: I declare to/before the Aesir,” Typically used as the preamble to Swearing a Holy Oath or making an offering to the Gods.

-Ergi: Lewdness; crude & disrespectful behavior; offensive to the natural.
+Ergi: Lewdness; vile, crude & disgusting behavior; offensive to the natural.

 Ergjast: or Ergist; To lose courage; to grow “feint-hearted;” relative to an act of Argr